SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

  **Example:**

- If the asset property is called "Building color", you use the key "building_color" with the Default value being "white" (see image below).
+ If the asset property is called "Tower height", you use the key "tower_height" with the Default value of "70" (see image below).

  ![Simple asset property](/images/dtm/custom-property/dtm-property-library-simple-custom-property.png)